flowground/amazonaws-com-workdocs-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeGroups
-### Describes the groups specified by the query.
-Groups are defined by the underlying Active Directory.
+> Describes the groups specified by the query.
+Groups are defined by the underlying Active Directory.<br/>

 #### Input Parameters
 * `Action` - _required_